THE PRIMACY OF ST. PETER

 St. Ambrose of Milan (A.D.
 340-397), Exposition of the Christian Faith, Book IV, Ch.
 5, par.
 57: "To the same Apostle, again, when on a former occasion he said, You are the Christ, the Son of the living God, He made answer: You are Peter, and upon this Rock will I build My Church, and I will give you the keys of the kingdom of heaven.
 Matthew 16:18 Could He not, then, strengthen the faith of the man to whom, acting on His own authority, He gave the kingdom, whom He called the Rock, thereby declaring him to be the foundation of the Church?"

 St. Jerome of Stridonium (A.D.
 347-420), Against Jovinianus, Book I, Ch.
 26: "But you (Jovinianus) say, Matthew 16:18 the Church was founded upon Peter: although elsewhere the same is attributed to all the Apostles, and they all receive the keys of the kingdom of heaven, and the strength of the Church depends upon them all alike, yet one among the twelve is chosen so that when a head has been appointed, there may be no occasion for schism."

-The Primacy of the Pope of Rome
+The Primacy of the Bishop of Rome

 Christ knew that the Church would not last without a head.
-So, before His ascension into heaven, He singled out St. Peter to be the Head of His Church.
-Since Christ willed all men to be saved (1 Tim 2:4), He must have intended that the Papacy should continue even after the death of St. Peter.
-It is the belief of the Catholic Church that this is indeed the case, and that the successors of St. Peter as Bishop of Rome should continue the Papacy for future generations (CCC #882).
+So, before His Ascension into heaven, He singled out St. Peter to be the head of His Church.
+Since Christ willed all men to be saved (1 Tim 2:4), He must have intended that the papacy should continue even after the death of St. Peter.
+It is the belief of the Catholic Church that this is indeed the case and that the successors of St. Peter as Bishop of Rome should continue the papacy for future generations (CCC #882).